facebookresearch/Geographic_Generalization/README.md

       model: new_model_name
     ```
-3) Add a python class for a new model in `models/<architecture_folder>/<new_model>.py` (e.g. `models/resnet/resnet.py`) that inherits the Classifier module.
+3) Add a python class for a new model in `models/<architecture_folder>/<new_model>.py` (e.g. `models/resnet/resnet.py`) that inherits the ClassifierModule class.
 You can either keep all the models for a given architecture in one script, or separate them out into distinct files if there's more detailed implementation.
 Just make sure your the config target matches the path you use!

     ```
     models/<architecture_folder>/<new_model>.py